Why We Need Glen Lake Guardians

 - Introduction of additional invasive species

-- The increased use of chemicals in our day-to-day lives
+- The increased use and improper disposal of pharmaceuticals and chemicals

 We all can see these signs when, on summer weekends, we visit downtown Glen Arbor or cruise our waterways.
-In 2012 Sleeping Bear National Park broke its all-time attendance record and last year, despite the cold summer overall, July attendance set a new record.
+Our population more than doubles during summer months and the Sleeping Bear Dunes National Lakeshore continues to set visitation records.

 Guarding the Glen Lake/Crystal River Watershed

 Since its founding in 1954, a major focus of the Glen Lake Association (GLA) has been the preservation and protection of water quality in the Glen Lake/Crystal River Watershed.
 We are fortunate to be in an area where residents, organizations, and governments recognize the importance of protecting this unique resource.